 Romantic comedy fans, rejoice—you aren’t out of luck.
 While Crazy Ex Girlfriend takes the tropes of the classic rom-com and flips them on their head, fans of more traditional, if slightly raunchy, comedy set up by the likes of When Harry Met Sally will fall in love with Lovesick, a British import co-produced by Netflix with three seasons streaming on our favorite service.
 The show was probably best known for its original name, Scrotal Recall, which picked up a lot of flack when the first season premiered in 2014.
 Don’t let it fool you, though, because the name change was a good way to get new viewers onto this excellent love story about a man going back through his romantic history to figure out where it all gone wrong (and, well, also to let his past lovers know about a certain health concern).
 Lovesick has three seasons streaming on Netflix, which gives you plenty of time to fall in love with Dylan, Luke, and Evie if you haven’t already.
 Definitely check this one out; it’s the definition of a hidden gem.

 In the Netflix Original sequel to 1990s TGIF-classic Full House, the series follows DJ Tanner, the eldest daughter of the original series, who moves back to her childhood home with her two kids in tow following the death of her husband.
 Joining her in the new house is younger sister Stephanie and her childhood best friend Kimmy Gibbler, who come to help raise the kids and take care of DJ following her lose.
 The three women, along with her kids, experience all sorts of life-changing moments together, from budding romances, holidays, and more, along with visits from their father and uncles, Danny Tanner, Uncle Joey, and Uncle Jesse.
-Three seasons are currently streaming, with a fourth on the way sometime this year.
+Four seasons are currently streaming, with a fifth and final season on the way sometime this year.

 Grace and Frankie is the ideal example of how you can start a show with a rocky beginning, and eventually—through finding your own footing as an independent show, become critically acclaimed and lauded for your representation and sense of humor.
 The show stars Jane Fonda and Lily Tomlin as Grace and Frankie, respectively, two retired women whose husbands work together as successful divorce lawyers.
 At the start of the show, their husbands—played here by Martin Sheen and Sam Waterston—leave their wives after announcing they’ve fallen in love with each other, leaving the two women to deal with their incoming divorces with each other.
 Despite Grace and Frankie’s mutual dislike of each other, the two women band together to try and navigate the next phase of their lives.
-Four seasons are currently streaming, and the show was renewed for a fifth season in February.
+Five seasons are currently streaming, and the show was renewed for a sixth season in January.

 Like Cheers and Frasier, Friends is a must-watch sitcom from the late 20th century of television when sitcoms were the most-popular shows on the air.
 The show aired for ten seasons from 1994 to 2004 and featured an ensemble cast, including David Schwimmer, Jennifer Aniston, Courteney Cox, Lisa Kudrow, Matt LeBlanc, and Matthew Perry.
 Known as a hangout sitcom, the show follows six friends—Rachel, Monica, Phoebe, Joey, Chandler, and Ross—as they try to navigate their lives while living in New York City.
 The show begins as Rachel flees from her wedding day, only to run into Monica, her childhood friend.
 Monica invites Rachel to move in with her, and slowly becomes acquainted with Monica’s group of friends, including Joey, Chandler, Phoebe, and Monica’s brother Ross.
 With its own central will-they-won’t-they and some legendary writing, Friends is still considered a classic today.